Carolina Deslandes

-Maria Carolina Martinez Deslandes (born August 27, 1991), known as Carolina Deslandes, is a Portuguese singer and songwriter.
+Maria Carolina Martinez Deslandes (born 27 August 1991), known as Carolina Deslandes, is a Portuguese singer and songwriter.
 In December 2010, she finished as the third-place finalist on the fourth season of Ídolos Portugal.
 She has released three albums: Carolina Deslandes (2012), Blossom (2016) and Casa (2018).
-"A Vida Toda" (2017), a single from Casa, reached number nine on the Portuguese Singles Chart and, as of June 2021 its music video has more than 11 million views on YouTube.
+"A Vida Toda" (2017), a single from Casa, reached number nine on the Portuguese Singles Chart and, as of August 2024 its music video has more than 12.8 million views on YouTube.

 Career

 In 2021, Deslandes was confirmed to be taking part in Festival da Canção 2021, with the song "Por um triz".

 From 2021 to 2022, Deslandes was a coach on The Voice Kids Portugal.
-In 2022, Deslandes began serving as a coach on the adult version, The Voice Portugal, alongside Marisa Liz, Dino d'Santiago, and Diogo Piçarra.
+Deslandes served as a coach on the adult version, The Voice Portugal, alongside Marisa Liz, Dino d'Santiago, and Diogo Piçarra for the tenth season that aired from 2022 to 2023.